-KS1 SATs papers were taken by pupils in school year 2 (6-7 years old).
+KS1 SATs papers are taken by pupils at the end of Year 2 (6-7 years old).
 Formal KS1 SATs papers stopped in 2004 and were replaced with individual tests and tasks that are assessed by children's teachers.

-Since 2005, teacher assessments have covered English, Maths and Science.
-These assessments attempt to score how your child has performed in their KS1 tasks and tests: reading, writing (including handwriting and spelling) and maths.
-The tasks and tests are taken at any time the school chooses and they usually last for less than three hours in total.
-The results are not normally reported but are used to help the teacher assess your child's work.
-The teacher assessment is likely to be moderated by a school's local authority.
+Under the previous curriculum, children's teacher assessments covered English, Maths and Science.
+These assessments attempted to score how your child performed in their KS1 tasks and tests: reading, writing (including handwriting and spelling) and maths.
+The tasks and tests were taken at any time the school chose and they usually lasted for less than three hours in total.
+The results were not normally reported but were used to help the teacher assess your child's work.
+The teacher assessment was likely to be moderated by a school's local authority.
 This is to make sure teachers make consistent assessments of children's work.